Marine Propellers

 • RINA

-With our computer based CFD design engineering (Computational Fluid Dynamics), we create propellers that meet all speed, thrust, noise, and vibration requirements, as well as geometric and hydrodynamic constraints.
-Small improvements in propeller design result in significant fuel savings over the vessel’s lifetime.
+With our computer based CFD (Computational Fluid Dynamics) design engineering, we create ship propellers that meet all speed, thrust, noise, and vibration requirements, as well as geometric and hydrodynamic constraints.
+Small improvements in marine propeller design result in significant fuel savings over the vessel’s lifetime.

 We manufacture our marine propellers in our foundry in Spain, meeting the highest technical standards and using state-of-the-art facilities equipped with the latest technology.

-Our automated process, featuring CNC machines and robots, ensures precision and efficiency, delivering high-quality products with reduced lead times.
+Our automated process, featuring CNC machines and robots, ensures precision and efficiency, delivering high-quality ship propellers with reduced lead times.

 Learn more about our full casting process here.